 As mentioned above, the criteria can vary somewhat depending on where you live.
 For example…

-Example: To be eligible in NSW you must…
+Example: To be eligible to get a disability parking permit in NSW…

 Either be blind or have a mobility disability, which is defined as someone: